aetherith/dib_build/README.md

 // Variable substitution is done by wrapping the variable name in '%'.
 If a
 // literal '%' is required, use '%%' instead.
 mysql -u %username% -p%password% %database%

+// To maintain cross system compatibility remember to wrap PHP strings run
+// through 'drush eval' in "" to prevent sh from interpreting function calls
+// in your PHP as shell function calls.
+drush eval "php_function_call()"
 ```

 ### install.run